-We can model the incidents that a nurse experiences by a so-called Poisson process, with a nursedependent intensity A, where we use A for "accident proneness".
-A Poisson process is used to model incoming phone calls during nonbusy hours, fires in a big city, etc. Since we believe the incidents to be rare, a Poisson process is an obvious choice for modeling the incidents that a nurse experiences.
+The incidents that a nurse experiences can be modeled by a so-called Poisson process, with a nursedependent intensity A, using A for "accident proneness."
+A Poisson process is used to model incoming phone calls during non-busy hours, residence in a big city, etc. Since we believe the incidents to be rare, a Poisson process is an obvious choice for modeling the incidents that a nurse experiences.